Pair correlation functions and limiting distributions of iterated cluster point processes

 Recently, Shimantani in \cite{shimatani:10} considered first the case of items (a)--(b) and no noise, when $d=2$ and there is the same reproduction system so that $f_n=f$, $\beta_n=\beta>0$, $\nu_n=\nu$, and $p_n=p\in(0,1]$ do not depend on $n\ge1$.

-\begin{enumerate} \item[(vii)] In particular, \cite{shimatani:10} considered the case $f\sim N_2(\sigma^2)$ and when $\beta p=1$ or equivalently when the intensities $\rho_{G_0}=\rho_{G_1}=\ldots$ are invariant over generations, and then he showed that as $n\rightarrow\infty$, the PCF for $G_n$ diverges and ``all offspring will eventually have the same ancestor''.
+\begin{enumerate} \item[(vii)] In particular, \cite{shimatani:10} considered the case $f\sim N_2(\sigma^2)$ and when $\beta p=1$ or equivalently when the intensities $\rho_{G_0}=\rho_{G_1}=\ldots$ are invariant over generations, and then he showed that as $n\rightarrow\infty$, the PCF for $G_n$ diverges.
 It follows from item (iii) that the model is equivalent to a replicated Neyman-Scott process; this becomes a replicated Thomas process when each cluster size is Poisson distributed, and hence the result in \cite{shimatani:10} agrees with the results in \cite{felsenstein:75} and \cite{Kingman:77}.
 Note that \cite{shimatani:10} implicitly assumed that a cluster can have more than one point.
 Otherwise the PCF of $G_n$ becomes equal to 1; we discuss this rather trivial case again in Section~\ref{s:PCFResults} and \ref{s:samesystem}; see also Section~3 in \cite{Kingman:77}. \end{enumerate}